PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 Build, Deploy and Test
 -----
 So package this guy up with a **mvn package** and then deploy using your method of choice (for this one I used the web console personally).
 After its deployed and started you should see a new command in our console for **tutorialds:greet** and be able to call it.

+#What Did We Just Do
+We removed the need for an activator class and instead replaced all of its logic with XML files that accomplished a similar thing.
+Now some be thinking that we could use this XML files for injection or other clever uses, but we actually can't.
+If we want to use injection or a similar feature we need to use Blueprint to do it.
+We will demonstrate this much later.

 ## A Quick Note On Exceptions